-Roast beef with Yorkshire puddings is recognized across the world as a traditional British dish, but the history of the Yorkshire pudding is shrouded in mystery, its origins virtually unknown.
+Roast beef and Yorkshire pudding is recognized across the world as a traditional British dish, but the history of the Yorkshire pudding is shrouded in mystery, and its origins are virtually unknown.
 There are no cave drawings, hieroglyphics, and so far, no one has unearthed a Roman Yorkshire pudding dish buried beneath the streets of York.
-The puddings may have been brought to these shores by any of the invading armies across the centuries, but unfortunately, any evidence of this has yet to be discovered.
+The puddings may have been brought to the shores by any of the invading armies across the centuries, but unfortunately, any evidence of this has yet to be discovered.

-What has been found, though, are recipes—one dating back to the early 1700s.
+What has been found, though, are recipes, including one dating back to the early 1700s.
 Overall, they are similar in the most basic sense, but there are a few interesting differences.

-The first ever recorded recipe appeared in a book called The Whole Duty of a Woman in 1737 and was listed as "A Dripping Pudding," the dripping coming from spit-roast meat.
-The recipe reads: "Make a good batter as for pancakes; put in a hot toss-pan over the fire with a bit of butter to fry the bottom a little then put the pan and butter under a shoulder of mutton, instead of a dripping pan.
-Frequently shake it by the handle and it will be light and savory, and fit to take up when your mutton is enough; then turn it into a dish and serve it hot."
+The first recorded Yorkshire pudding recipe appeared in a book called The Whole Duty of a Woman in 1737 and was listed as "A Dripping Pudding."
+The dripping comes from spit-roast meat.
+The recipe reads: "Make a good batter as for pancakes, put it in a hot toss-pan over the fire with a bit of butter to fry the bottom a little, then put the pan and batter under a shoulder of mutton instead of a dripping pan, frequently shaking it by the handle and it will be light and savory, and fit to take up when your mutton is enough; then turn it in a dish, and serve it hot."

-Mrs. Beeton may have been Britain's most famous food writer of the 19th century, but her recipe omitted one of the fundamental rules for making Yorkshire pudding: the need for the hottest oven possible.
-The recipe was also erroneous by instructing the cook to start baking the pudding for an hour before placing it under the meat.
+Mrs. Beeton may have been Britain's most famous food writer of the 19th century, but her 1866 recipe omitted one of the fundamental rules for making Yorkshire pudding: the need for the hottest oven possible.
+The recipe was also erroneous in instructing the cook to bake the pudding for an hour before placing it under the meat.
 Yorkshire folk blame her error on her southern origins.

-The Yorkshire pudding survived the wars, the food rationing of the 40s and 50s, and sailed through the swinging 60s.
-However, as the pace of modern life picked up and more woman worked, cooking in the home started to decline.
+The Yorkshire pudding survived the wars of the 20th century as well as the food rationing of the '40s and '50s, and sailed through the swinging '60s.
+As the pace of modern life picked up and more women worked outside of the home, cooking in the home started to decline.
 The rise of convenience foods and ready-made meals toward the end of the last century saw the invention of the first commercially produced Yorkshire puddings with the launch of the Yorkshire-based Aunt Bessie's brand in 1995.

 At the time, Yorkshire pudding was deemed too generic a term, but that hasn't stopped Aunt Bessie's and two other pudding manufacturers (with the support of the Regional Food Group for Yorkshire and Humber) from making another attempt for the protected status.
-Understandably, this has caused concern for everyone outside of Yorkshire who makes the puddings commercially.
-Would they then have to call their products Yorkshire-style puddings?
+Understandably, this has caused concern for everyone outside of Yorkshire who makes the puddings commercially, since they might have to rename their products Yorkshire-style puddings.